Build supervised classifications of mosaic images to create easy-to-use user interfaces with the Classification recipe

 Select Apply to start the download process.

-The interface will provide you with information about the task progress and it will display an error if the exportation has failed.
+The interface will provide you with information about the task progress and display an error if the exportation has failed.
 If you are unsatisfied with the way we present information, the task can also be monitored using the GEE task manager.

 This operation is running between GEE and SEPAL servers in the background.
 You can close the SEPAL page without ending the process.